astronomer/docs/learn/dynamic-tasks.md

 To get the most out of this guide, you should have an understanding of:

 - Airflow Operators.
 See [Operators 101](what-is-an-operator.md).
 - How to use Airflow decorators to define tasks.
-See [Introduction to Airflow Decorators](airflow-decorators.md).
+See [Introduction to Apache Airflow® Decorators](airflow-decorators.md).
 - XComs in Airflow.
-See [Passing Data Between Airflow Tasks](airflow-passing-data-between-tasks.md).
+See [Passing Data Between Apache Airflow® Tasks](airflow-passing-data-between-tasks.md).

 ## Dynamic task concepts